 4. Radha Kaise Na Jale from the famous movie “Lagaan”.

 The scale of Bhimpalasi is equivalent to the Western scale is the Blues scale.
 Many western Pop songs look similar to this Raga.
 If you listen carefully to the very popular song of Ed Sheeran “Shape Of You”.
-This song is also influenced by Raga Bhimpalasi.
+This song is also influenced by Bhimpalasi.

 Check the following blogs for more Hindustani Ragas.